unstoppabledomains/dev-docs/partner/integration-paths.md

 ## Step 2: Locate Your Reseller ID

-To integrate free or paid domain minting (via Stripe, Coinbase, Redirect URL, etc.) for your customers, you must know your `resellerID`.
+To integrate free or paid domain minting (via Stripe or Redirect URLs) for your customers, you must know your `resellerID`.
 This information can be found in your [UD Partner Dashboard](https://unstoppabledomains.com/resellers).

 <figure>